-During this period, the moon reaches its first quarter phase on Friday December 30th.
-At that time the moon will lie 90 degrees east of the sun and will set near midnight on that date.
-This weekend the waxing crescent moon will set during the early evening hours and will not interfere with meteor watching.
-The estimated total hourly rates for evening observers this week should be near 4 as seen from mid-northern latitudes (45N) and 3 as seen from tropical southern locations (25S) For morning observers, the estimated total hourly rates should be near 16 as seen from mid-northern latitudes (45N) and 12 as seen from tropical southern locations (25S).
-The actual rates will also depend on factors such as personal light and motion perception, local weather conditions, alertness, and experience in watching meteor activity.
+During this period, the moon reaches its full phase on Tuesday December 26th.
+On that night the moon will lie opposite the sun and will lie above the horizon all night long.
+This weekend the waxing gibbous moon will set during the early morning hours, leaving only a couple of hours between moon set and dawn free of interfering moonlight.
+The estimated total hourly rates for evening observers this weekend should be near 3 as seen from mid-northern latitudes (45N) and 2 as seen from tropical southern locations (25S) For morning observers, the estimated total hourly rates should be near 13 as seen from mid-northern latitudes (45N) and 9 as seen from tropical southern locations (25S).
+The actual rates seen will also depend on factors such as personal light and motion perception, local weather conditions, alertness, and experience in watching meteor activity.
+Rates are reduced due to moonlight.
 Note that the hourly rates listed below are estimates as viewed from dark sky sites away from urban light sources.
 Observers viewing from urban areas will see less activity as only the brighter meteors will be visible from such locations.

-The radiant (the area of the sky where meteors appear to shoot from) positions and rates listed below are exact for Saturday night/Sunday morning December 24/25.
+The radiant (the area of the sky where meteors appear to shoot from) positions and rates listed below are exact for Saturday night/Sunday morning December 23/24.
 These positions do not change greatly day to day so the listed coordinates may be used during this entire period.
 Most star atlases (available at science stores and planetariums) will provide maps with grid lines of the celestial coordinates so that you may find out exactly where these positions are located in the sky.
 I have also included charts of the sky that display the radiant positions for evening, midnight, and morning.
 The center of each chart is the sky directly overhead at the appropriate hour.
 These charts are oriented for facing south but can be used for any direction by rotating the charts to the desired direction.
 A planisphere or computer planetarium program is also useful in showing the sky at any time of night on any date of the year.
 Activity from each radiant is best seen when it is positioned highest in the sky, either due north or south along the meridian, depending on your latitude.
-It must be remembered that meteor activity is rarely seen at the radiant position.
-Rather they shoot outwards from the radiant, so it is best to center your field of view so that the radiant lies at the edge and not the center.
+Radiants that rise after midnight will not reach their highest point in the sky until daylight.
+For these radiants, it is best to view them during the last few hours before dawn.
+It must be remembered that meteor activity is rarely seen at its radiant position.
+Rather they shoot outwards from the radiant, so it is best to center your field of view so that the radiant lies toward the edge and not the center.
 Viewing there will allow you to easily trace the path of each meteor back to the radiant (if it is a shower member) or in another direction if it is sporadic.
 Meteor activity is not seen from radiants that are located far below the horizon.
 The positions below are listed in a west to east manner in order of right ascension (celestial longitude).
 The positions listed first are located further west therefore are accessible earlier in the night while those listed further down the list rise later in the night.